roman-milk/roman-milk.github.io/a-weird-one.md

  "No bullshit Natasha.
 I really felt sick when I thought I'd cheated on you.
 I took Gail home and we sat on her patio while I apologized over and over and begged her to forgive me and to not let you or Tom know what I had done.
 I got up and left and when I got to my car I found that I didn't have my keys.
 I'd left them on the patio table and I went back to get them.
 Gail was on the phone and I overheard Gail's side of the conversation with you.
 I heard all about Gail doing what you wanted her to do.
 What YOU wanted her to do Natasha.

  "I heard all about how she stripped us both naked and then got into bed next to me so I would think we had done and then pretended that we had done it when I woke up.
 I heard the whole thing Natasha.
 Right down to the part where she said that you girls had to stick together.
 I went back to the front of the house and rang the bell until she answered it and then I got my keys and left.
-Report_Story #2